cello & electric cello

 “shatterproof”, a minimalist tribute

 Chris' original electric cello was refurbished, customized, and retrofitted with updated electronics (see photos on the media page).
 It has the same physical dimensions as his acoustic cello (down to the curve of the upper bout and the shape of the knee braces) and uses a Series 2000 bridge pickup and an RMC Poly-Drive II preamp.
 As most guitarists own and play more than one instrument, Chris also has an NS Design CR-4 electric cello for those times when a “normal” 4-string instrument is more appropriate.

-Chris' home studio is of the “in-the-box” model centered around an Apple 27" quad core i7 iMac with 24 GB RAM and an evolving array of effects plug-ins.
-He records into Apple's Logic Pro X via a Focusrite Clarett Thunderbolt audio interface, listens through original Mackie HR-824 Studio Monitors, and is trying hard not to remodel his living room to be a Live Room for recording acoustic cello and string quartets.
+Chris' home studio is of the “in-the-box” model centered around an Apple 24” M1 iMac with 16 GB RAM and an evolving array of effects plug-ins.
+He records into Apple's Logic Pro X via an Audient iD44 audio interface, listens through original Mackie HR-824 Studio Monitors, and is trying hard not to remodel his living room to be a Live Room for recording acoustic cello and string quartets.